bethel-m/my_interview_music_app/README.md

 ### how to run
 - clone the repo
-- register and obtain an API_KEY from jamendo : https://developer.jamendo.com/v3.0
+- register and obtain an API_KEY from [jamendo]( https://developer.jamendo.com/v3.0)
-- in the Api_contants.kt file, replace the value of the client_id with the api key
+- in the ApiContants.kt file, replace the value of the client_id with the api key
 - run the app

 ### in-app implementations